 - There might be numerous errors listed in the right window.
 Please select one of the errors and note its corresponding ClientProcessId.

 - We need to deactivate this process ID, which is most likely consuming many resources.

 - Open Task Manager and search for this process ID in the services tab of the Task Manager window.
 You will get its name from there.

 - Go and uninstall the same-named application from Control Panel > Uninstall a Program.
-Your system should be good now!
+Your system should be sound now!

-Hope it solves the WMI provider host high CPU usage issue for you.
+I hope it solves your WMI provider host high CPU usage issue.

 Why does the WMI provider host take up so much CPU?